efsa95/TemplateJupyterBookSetup/_sources/README.md

 # Welcome to Your New Website/Portfolio Powered By Jupyterbook!

-If you're on the Repo You can see the pinned link to a preview of the website.
+If you're on the Repo You can see the pinned link on the right to a preview of the website.

 ## Directions